Vitaly086/SkillTreeSystem/README.md

     if (CanSell())
     {
         MessageBroker.Default
-            .Publish(new SelectCurrentPresenterEvent(currentPresenter: this, isCanBuy: false,
+            .Publish(new SelectCurrentPresenterEvent(currentPresenter: this, CanBuy: false,
-                isCanSell: true));
+                CanSell: true));
         return;
     }

     if (CanBuy())
     {
         MessageBroker.Default
-            .Publish(new SelectCurrentPresenterEvent(currentPresenter: this, isCanBuy: true,
+            .Publish(new SelectCurrentPresenterEvent(currentPresenter: this, CanBuy: true,
-                isCanSell: false));
+                CanSell: false));
         return;
     }

     MessageBroker.Default
-        .Publish(new SelectCurrentPresenterEvent(currentPresenter: this, isCanBuy: false,
+        .Publish(new SelectCurrentPresenterEvent(currentPresenter: this, CanBuy: false,
-            isCanSell: false));
+            CanSell: false));
 }
 ```